 Under the icon with three dots, you can resend verification emails, and edit or remove the sender.
 Removed senders, due to the registered log of their email activities, are being archived by Prowly, but do not display in the Senders addresses window.

 You can add and verify senders that don't use Prowly with you.
 This function is especially useful for agencies executing multiple email campaigns for various clients.
 Every verified sender can be chosen in the Write step of email creation.

 The limit for unique senders is 5 times bigger than the number of users working on your account - but no bigger than 120.
 For example, if you have 10 users registered, you can authorize up to 50 sender addresses.

-- Publisher - can view, add, authorize and edit senders, but he can't remove them
+- Publisher - can view, add, authorize, and edit senders, but cannot remove any

-- Viewer & Writer - can view senders, but can't add, authorize, edit or remove them
+- Viewer & Writer - can view senders, but cannot add, authorize, edit, or remove any